Developer Guide

 The add patient feature allows users to register a new patient within the hospital system.
 This feature is implemented in the AddPatientCommand class, which handles the validation, addition, and logging related to patient registration.

-1. User Input: The user enters the add command followed by the patient’s name and an optional tag (e.g., “add John Doe /tag Critical”).
+addcommand followed by the patient’s name and an optional tag (e.g., “add John Doe /tag Critical”). - Command Parsing: The

 Sequence Diagram